SiteRelEnby/anduril2/README.md

     * Stepped/smooth ramp toggle (default 3C single channel, 6C multichannel)
     * Aux colour/mode config (default 7C/H)
     * Tactical mode (default 6C - can also be disabled by unsetting)
-    * Save manual memory (default 10) - can also be disabled by unsetting)
+    * Save manual memory (default 10C) - can also be disabled by unsetting)
+    * Cycle channels when locked (default 3H - can also be disabled by unsetting)
   * New features:
     * Dual channel turbo shortcuts
     * Max (200%) turbo shortcut